Baby constipation should always be cause for parental concern.

 In a good share of cases, the simple act of switching baby off commercial formulas and onto a nourishing and much more digestible homemade formula will resolve the constipation issue.

-What to do for Baby Constipation Using Homemade Formula
+Baby Constipation Using Homemade Formula

 In those cases where a baby is still struggling to have bowel movements at least once every two days even while on the homemade formula, the following options can be considered and implemented at the parent’s discretion: